-Under some circumstances, U.S. Treasury Regulations require backup withholding of U.S. federal income tax at a rate of 31% on reportable payments with respect to our common stock.
+Under some circumstances, U.S. Treasury Regulations require backup withholding of U.S. federal income tax, currently at a rate of 28% (scheduled to increase to 31% in 2011), on reportable payments with respect to our common stock.
 A non-U.S. holder generally may eliminate the requirement for information reporting (other than in respect to dividends, as described above) and backup withholding by providing certification of its foreign status, under penalties of perjury, on a duly executed applicable IRS Form W-8 or by otherwise establishing an exemption.
 Notwithstanding the foregoing, backup withholding and information reporting may apply if either we or our paying agent has actual knowledge, or reason to know, that a holder is a U.S. person.